NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

            PLF = 1.0 + 0.0(PLR)

-Following is an example input for the `Coil:WaterHeating:AirToWaterHeatPump:Pumped` object:
+Following is an example input for the `Coil:WaterHeating:AirToWaterHeatPump:Wrapped` object:

 ```idf
 Coil:WaterHeating:AirToWaterHeatPump:Wrapped,